 R302.1.1 Fire separation distance for upper floors.
-Where a second story window of a dwelling serves as the emergency escape rescue opening per R319, no less than six (6) feet (1.8m) fire separation distance shall be provided below the window for ladder access measured perpendicular to the exterior wall on the same property as the window.
+Where a stacked dwelling unit does not have emergency escape and rescue openings on the grade plane level, windows serving as the emergency escape rescue opening per R319 shall have no less than six (6) feet (1.8m) fire separation distance provided below the window for ladder access measured perpendicular to the exterior wall on the same property as the window.